 rating among guests who have booked through Venere.
 Singles, doubles, and

 triples are available.

-Hotel Best Western Olimpia (3 stars, photo at right) is over a small bridge from the Piazzale Roma.
-This Best Western affiliate has a private garden with beach umbrellas and deck chairs.
+Hotel Olimpia (3 stars, photo at right) is over a small bridge from the Piazzale Roma.
+This hotel has a private garden with beach umbrellas and deck chairs.

 Ca' Doge has a "town house suites, 1st category" rating, which makes it comparable to a 3-star hotel.
 The Ca' Doge is fully air-conditioned, offers free high-speed Internet access, and (unusually for Venice) has parking on the premises for a daily fee.